coinbase/onramp-demo-application/APPLE_PAY_README.md

    - Asset: `USDC`
    - Network: `base`
 5. Click "Buy with Apple Pay"
-6. **Iframe loads** with Apple Pay button
+6. **Iframe loads** with `useApplePaySandbox=true` query param (auto-added for localhost)
+7. The Apple Pay button appears in the embedded iframe
-7. Click the Apple Pay button in the iframe:
+8. Click the Apple Pay button to see the QR code (on desktop) or Apple Pay sheet (on iOS)
-   - **On iPhone**: Proceeds directly to Apple Pay
-   - **On desktop**: Shows QR code to scan with iPhone Camera app
-8. Complete Apple Pay flow on your iPhone
+9. Complete Apple Pay flow

+**Note:** Localhost will never work with real Apple Pay.
+The code automatically appends `useApplePaySandbox=true` to the payment URL for local iframe testing.

+### Production

+For production deployments:
+1. Ensure your domain is in the Domain allowlist (CDP Portal → Payments)
+2. The `domain` parameter will be automatically included in API requests
+3. No `useApplePaySandbox=true` param is added
+4. Real Apple Pay integration works with allowlisted domains

 ## Security Considerations